pism/pism/doc/sphinx/practical-usage.rst

          -ts_times 0:1:1e4 -ts_vars volume_glacierized,area_glacierized_grounded

 will run for 10000 years, saving total ice volume and grounded ice area to ``time-series.nc`` *yearly*.
-See tables tab-time-series-opts_ for the list of options and tables |diagnostics| for the full list of supported time-series.
+See tables :numref:`tab-time-series-opts` for the list of options and tables |diagnostics| for the full list of supported time-series.

-Note that, similarly to the snapshot-saving code (section sec-snapshots_), this mechanism does not affect adaptive time-stepping.
+Note that, similarly to the snapshot-saving code (section :ref:`sec-snapshots`), this mechanism does not affect adaptive time-stepping.
 Here, however, PISM will save exactly the number of time-series records requested, *linearly interpolated onto requested times*.

 Omitting the ``-ts_vars`` option makes PISM save *all* available variables, as listed in tables |diagnostics|.
 Because scalar time-series take minimal storage space, compared to spatially-varying data, this is usually a reasonable choice.
 Run PISM with the :opt:`-list_diagnostics` option to see the list of all available time-series.

 If the file ``foo.nc``, specified by ``-ts_file foo.nc``, already exists then by default the existing file will be moved to ``foo.nc~`` and the new time series will go into ``foo.nc``.
 To append the time series onto the end of the existing file, use option ``-ts_append``.

 PISM buffers time-series data and writes it at the end of the run, once 10000 values are stored, or when an ``-extra_file`` is saved, whichever comes first.
 Sending an ``USR1`` (or ``USR2``) signal to a PISM process flushes these buffers, making it possible to monitor the run.
-(See section subsect-signal_ for more about PISM's signal handling.)
+(See section :ref:`subsect-signal` for more about PISM's signal handling.)

 .. csv-table:: Command-line options controlling saving scalar time-series
    :name: tab-time-series-opts
    :header: Option, Description

    :opt:`-ts_file`, "Specifies the file to save to."
    :opt:`-ts_times`, "Specifies times to save at as a MATLAB-style range :math:`a:\Delta t:b`, a comma-separated list, or a keyword (``hourly``, ``daily``, ``monthly``, ``yearly``).
-See section sec-saving-spat-vari_."
+See section :ref:`sec-saving-spat-vari`."
    :opt:`-ts_vars`, "Comma-separated list of variables.
 Omitting this option is equivalent to listing the *all* variables."
    :opt:`-ts_append`, "Append time series to file if it already exists.
 No effect if file does not yet exist."